-- Prior to every use of this product, fully check your equipment for any signs of wear and tear.
+- This kite has been manufactured with high quality materials and has been manufactured using the latest and most advanced production methods. - Prior to every use of this product, fully check your equipment for any signs of wear and tear.
 Replace parts immediately where needed. - Prior to every use of this product, check if your safety releases are still working properly and you are aware how to use it.
-In case the safety release does not work as it should, do not use this product and replace parts where needed. - Only use this product for power kiting, buggy riding, landboarding and snowkiting. - Only use this product when you are in a good state of health.
+In case the safety release does not work as it should, do not use this product and replace parts where needed. - Only use this product for snowkiting, landboarding and buggy riding. - Only use this product when you are in a good state of health.
 Never use this product when under the influence of alcohol, drugs or medication. - Do not alter, modify or change this product.
 Repairs should be done by a professional kite repair shop, sail repair shop, or by the Peter Lynn company.